 People often ask us, "Just how big of an operation is PIL?"
 We're small.
 We're grassroots.
 And we're hands-on and highly collaborative.
 We have almost 200 research liaisons who are employed at US colleges and universities in our volunteer sample, who have generously provided their time, effort, and access to their campuses to make our research studies possible.

-Through the years, dedicated volunteers on PIL's Research Team have helped us collect data out in the field, including: Elizabeth L. Black (Ohio State University), Laureen Cantwell (University of Memphis), Jordan Eschler and Sean Fullerton (University of Washington), Sue Gilroy (Harvard), Sara Prahl (Colby College), Ann Roselle (Phoenix College), Carolyn Salvi (Tufts), Michele Van Hoeck (California Maritime Academy/CSU), and Sarah Vital (Saint Mary's College of California).
+Through the years, dedicated volunteers on PIL's Research Team have helped us collect data out in the field, including: Elizabeth L. Black (Ohio State University), Laureen Cantwell (University of Memphis), Jordan Eschler, Sean Fullerton, and Kirsten Hostetler (University of Washington's iSchool), Sue Gilroy (Harvard), Sara Prahl (Colby College), Ann Roselle (Phoenix College), Carolyn Salvi (Tufts), Michele Van Hoeck (California Maritime Academy/CSU), and Sarah Vital (Saint Mary's College of California).

 In 2007, a small team of faculty and librarians conducted a unique, exploratory research project at Saint Mary's College of California (SMC), led by PIL's Alison Head, then the Roy and Patricia Disney Visiting Professor in New Media at the small liberal arts college in the San Francisco Bay Area.